 - All pants/shorts, etc. must be in good repair and neatly hemmed (no fraying).
-If jeans have holes, there must be no skin or undergarments showing - Sagging, oversized, or tight pants/shorts are not permitted. - Short lengths: PK K: at least mid-thigh - 1st 12th: 3" above the knee when standing - PK 6th grade: may wear athletic shorts / pants as long as they do not have holes.
-Shorts must be 3 inches above the knee.
+If jeans have holes, there must be no skin or undergarments showing - Sagging, oversized, or tight pants/shorts are not permitted.

+- Short lengths: PK K: at least mid-thigh

+- 1st 12th: 3" above the knee when standing

+- PK -4th grade: may wear athletic shorts / pants as long as they do not have holes.